If you were around the last two years, you saw fall home decor made from thrift store sweaters. Click the images below for posts you’d like to review.

 Several years ago, I pulled HH’s pin-point dress shirt from the stack that was headed for donation.
 I made a pillow in only 15 minutes, and we still enjoy using it (Men’s Shirt Pillow DIY).
 If that’s not enough to convince you that you can be a thrift store remix queen, one final thrifted redo should do the trick – the DIY Pillow From a Thrifted Chico’s Jacket.

-After prepping Spunky Daughter’s bench for fall, I realized how lacking my supply is for fall pillows (indoor and out).
+After helping Spunky Daughter with a front door set-up for fall, I realized how lacking my supply is for fall pillows (indoor and out).
 I visited our local Salvation Army store for some fast remedies.

 I came home with several plaid shirts and sweaters in earthy, fall colors.